Mini Pavlova with Strawberry Curd is a light and fluffy, meringue-based dessert that features fresh strawberries!

 Pavlova is a baked meringue dessert, typically served with a fresh fruit topping.
 It's a little crispy on the outside, and nice and fluffy on the inside - kind of like a marshmallow on the inside.

-One of the most popular Pavlova recipes is from British chef Mary Berry, whose Christmas Pavlova Wreath recipe is still a show-stopper today!
+One of the most popular Pavlova recipes is from the infamous British Chef, Mary Berry, whose Christmas Pavlova Wreath recipe is still a show-stopper today!
+You'll often find it listed on some restaurant menus as "Meringue Cake" or "Meringue Dessert."

 Why this recipe works